Magnitsky v. Russia

 Open Society Justice Initiative Involvement

-The Open Society Justice Initiative is representing Sergei Magnitsky’s mother Natalia Magnitskaya in her claim before the European Court of Human Rights.
+The Open Society Justice Initiative represented Sergei Magnitsky’s mother Natalia Magnitskaya in her claim before the European Court of Human Rights.

-The application to the European Court of Human Rights argues that the death of Sergei Magnitsky violated numerous provisions of the European Convention on Human Rights.
+The application to the European Court of Human Rights argued that the death of Sergei Magnitsky violated numerous provisions of the European Convention on Human Rights.